 Spotting the Early Signs of Dementia

-Forgetfulness is common in elderly relatives, and it is sometimes assumed that dementia is the cause.
+In elderly relatives, forgetfulness can be common and it is sometimes assumed that dementia is the cause.
 However, that is not always the case.
 Having a good idea of the early signs and symptoms can help to distinguish the steps you should take in order to best care for your loved one.

 Initial symptoms are often very mild, with changes happening gradually.
-This can be beneficial, as it gives you and the support system around the person suffering, time to adjust to and slow down the disease where possible.
+This can be beneficial, as it gives you and the support system around the person who is experiencing memory loss time to adjust to and slow down the disease where possible

-Unfortunately, there is currently no simple test to carry out in order to diagnose dementia, and early symptoms can be similar to age-related ones.
+Unfortunately, there is currently no simple test to carry out to diagnose dementia, and early symptoms can be similar to age-related ones.

 However, if you are ever concerned or worried about memory problems, or other symptoms which align with any of the first signs of dementia, it’s important you talk to your GP sooner rather than later to gain support.

-Mood changes can happen for a number of reasons, whether that’s a change in environment, the seasons or perhaps another illness, so is often not recognised as one of the dementia signs and symptoms.
+Mood changes can happen for a number of reasons, whether that’s a change in environment, the seasons or perhaps another illness, for example depression, so is often not recognised as one of the dementia signs and symptoms.

-Noticing that a loved one may suddenly be depressed, exhausted, lacking motivation or short tempered could be one of the first signs of dementia.
+However, noticing that a loved one may suddenly be experiencing low mood, seem exhausted, lacking motivation or short tempered could be the first signs of dementia.

 Struggling to Find Words

-One of the most common symptoms reported to GP’s is the deterioration of vocabulary.
-This could be anything from struggling to follow or join a conversation but could also include stopping mid-sentence as they aren’t sure how to continue.
+One of the most common symptoms reported to GPs is the deterioration of vocabulary.
+This could be anything from struggling to follow or join a conversation, to stopping mid-sentence as the person loses their thread or isn’t sure how to continue.

-An example of something which is normal and age-related could be sometimes forgetting which word to use, however, signs of dementia could be overall difficulty having a conversation and struggling to put together simple sentences.
+An example of something which is normal and often age-related could be sometimes forgetting which word to use, however, signs of dementia could be more of an overall difficulty having a conversation and struggling to put together simple sentences.

 Struggling with Familiar Tasks

-Another of the first signs of dementia is when you notice a loved one finding it hard to complete daily tasks.
+Another of the frequent first signs of dementia is when a loved one has increasing difficulty completing daily tasks.

 This could be anything, such as remembering the rules of a game, struggling to use a familiar appliance, locking and closing the front door, or turning off the oven.